luis-l/BonsaiBehaviourTree/README.md

 - Viewing a running behaviour tree just requires clicking on a game object with behaviour tree component.
 - Behaviour tree assets can be opened by double clicking on the asset file.
 - Editor Preferences to change editor behaviour.
 Node look can be customized.
 Colors, size, and layouts can be changed.
+- View variables when tree is running. e.g. The time left for the Wait Task.

 ### API and Custom Tasks